LiaScript/docs/README.md

 #### 3. More Shapes

     --{{0}}--
-Here are some more examples of rounded shapes, that can be used in simple drawings.
+Here are some more examples of rounded shapes that can be used in simple drawings:

 ```` md
 ``` ascii